Acre, Israel: Ottoman period

 Incorporated into the Ottoman Empire in 1517, it appeared in the census of 1596, located in the Nahiya of Acca of the Liwa of Safad.
 The population was 81 households and 15 bachelors, all Muslim.
 They paid a fixed tax-rate of 25% on agricultural products, including wheat, barley, cotton, goats, and beehives, water buffaloes, in addition to occasional revenues and market toll, a total of 20,500 Akçe.
 Half of the revenue went to a Waqf.
 English academic Henry Maundrell in 1697 found it a ruin, save for a khan (caravanserai) built and occupied by French merchants for their use, a mosque and a few poor cottages.
 The khan was named Khan al-Ilfranj after its French founders.

 During Ottoman rule, Acre continued to play an important role in the region via smaller autonomous sheikhdoms.
 Towards the end of the 18th century Acre revived under the rule of Zahir al-Umar, the Arab ruler of the Galilee, who made the city capital of his autonomous sheikhdom.
 Zahir rebuilt Acre's fortifications, using materials from the city's medieval ruins.
 He died outside its walls during an offensive against him by the Ottoman state in 1775.

-His successor, Jazzar Pasha, further fortified its walls when he virtually moved the capital of the Saida Eyelet ("Province of Sidon") to Acre where he resided.
+Umar's successor, Jazzar Pasha, further fortified its walls when he virtually moved the capital of the Saida Eyelet ("Province of Sidon") to Acre where he resided.
 Jazzar's improvements were accomplished through heavy imposts secured for himself all the benefits derived from his improvements.
 About 1780, Jazzar peremptorily banished the French trading colony, in spite of protests from the French government, and refused to receive a consul.
 Both Zahir and Jazzar undertook ambitious architectural projects in the city, building several caravanserais, mosques, public baths and other structures.
 Some of the notable works included the Al-Jazzar Mosque, which was built out of stones from the ancient ruins of Caesarea and Atlit and the Khan al-Umdan, both built on Jazzar's orders.
+Under Jazzar, Acre thrived, becoming the third largest city in Ottoman Syria.
+Its population, then largely composed of migrants drawn by its burgeoning development, is estimated at twenty thousand.